American Cyanamid: Product lines

-Although originally a manufacturer of agricultural chemicals, the company broadened its product lines into many types of industrial chemicals and specialty chemicals.
-The company then diversified into synthetic fibers, pharmaceuticals, surgical products, plastics, and inorganic pigments before World War II; and later added, by acquisitions, cosmetic and toiletry products, perfumes, building products, home building, and several smaller product categories following World War II.
+A scientist working in an anti-cancer chemical library at Lederle Laboratories, a division of American Cyanamid in 1961.

+Although originally started as a manufacturer of agricultural chemicals, the company later broadened its product lines into producing many different types of industrial and specialty chemicals.
+The company then diversified into synthetic fibers, pharmaceuticals, surgical products, plastics, and inorganic pigments before World War II; and later added, by acquisitions, cosmetic and toiletry products, perfumes, building products, and several smaller product categories following the end of the war.
 From 1931 to 1943, American Cyanamid produced the pesticide Zyklon B under license.

-Cyanamid's pharmaceutical division included "Lederle Laboratories", maker of Piperacillin, an antibiotic drug used as a penicillin substitute; Centrum, a multivitamin supplement; Stresstabs vitamins; and Orimune, an oral polio vaccine.
+Cyanamid's pharmaceutical division included Lederle Laboratories, the maker of Piperacillin, an antibiotic drug used as a penicillin substitute; Centrum, a multivitamin supplement; Stresstabs vitamins; and Orimune, an oral polio vaccine.
 Lederle also developed the antibiotic chlortetracycline and the chemotherapy agent methotrexate.
 Davis & Geck was the company's medical device operation, organized under Lederle.
-Its Consumer Products division included "Shulton" products, primarily Old Spice cologne and after-shave lotion, Breck shampoo, and Pine-Sol household cleaner.
-A variety of fine fragrance products were made and sold by Shulton under license, including products under labels Nina Ricci, Pierre Cardin, Tabac, and others.
+Its Consumer Products division included "Shulton" products, primarily Old Spice cologne and after-shave lotion, Breck shampoo, and Pine-Sol cleaner.
+A variety of fine fragrance products were also manufactured and sold by Shulton under license, including products under labels Nina Ricci, Pierre Cardin, Tabac, and others.
 "Melmac" was Cyanamid's trademark for plastic kitchenware, although it was produced and marketed by other firms under license.